OfficeDev/open-xml-docs/docs/presentation/how-to-add-a-video-to-a-slide-in-a-presentation.md

 presentation document package.
 To work with a presentation document, first create an instance of the **PresentationDocument* class, and then work with that instance.
-To create the class instance from the document call the `Open` method that uses a file path, and a
+To create the class instance from the document call the
+<xref:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open*> method that uses a file path, and a
 Boolean value as the second parameter to specify whether a document is editable.
 To open a document for read/write, specify the value `true` for this parameter as shown in the following `using` statement.
 In this code, the file